Morvan syndrome and related disorders associated with CASPR2 antibodies

 (8) Neuroprotective effect in spinal cord ischemia (08).

 Known hypersensitivity to vigabatrin is a contraindication for the use of the drug.
 The dose should be tapered off over a period of two to four weeks when the drug is discontinued.
 The drug should be avoided in patients with a previous history of psychiatric disorders as it may aggravate depression and psychoses.
-For details, see the Physicians’ Desk Reference.
+For details, see the Physicians Desk Reference.

 The aim of therapy is to control seizures.
 Therapy is continued for as long as seizure control is required.
+A study provides substantial evidence that a shortened vigabatrin course of 6 months is sufficient to treat and prevent relapse of spasms in children with infantile spasms, particularly those with nonidentified etiology (07).

-The usual adult dose is 2 g/day given orally in two divided doses.
+The usual adult dose is 2 g/day given orally in 2 divided doses.
 According to the clinical response, the dose may be increased by 0.5 to 1 g/day to a total dose of 4 g/day.
 The recommended dose for children three to nine years of age is 1 g/day; 2 g/day is recommended in older children.
 Because the excretion is mainly renal, the dose should be reduced in patients with renal insufficiency and creatinine clearance below 60 mL/L.

-A pharmacokinetic study using simulations has determined that, for children aged between three months and 18 years, doses between 40 and 50 mg/kg per day allow vigabatrin-S expositions similar to those found in adults at the recommended dosage and these doses are proposed as optimal maintenance doses that may be increased, if necessary, by slow titration (22).
+A pharmacokinetic study using simulations has determined that, for children aged between three months and 18 years, doses between 40 and 50 mg/kg per day allow vigabatrin-S expositions like those found in adults at the recommended dosage and these doses are proposed as optimal maintenance doses that may be increased, if necessary, by slow titration (22).

 Pediatric.
 Vigabatrin is as effective in the treatment of children as it is in adults.
 Pharmacokinetics in children are like those in adults.
-In a retrospective study of children with epilepsy treated over a median duration of approximately one year, vigabatrin was found to be effective in all seizure types, and it resolved hypsarrhythmia in most patients (12).
+In a retrospective study of children with epilepsy treated over a median duration of approximately 1 year, vigabatrin was found to be effective in all seizure types, and it resolved hypsarrhythmia in most patients (12).
 The safety profile was good with a low rate of discontinuation due to nonophthalmologic and ophthalmologic adverse effects.

 Geriatric.
 Elderly patients with impaired renal function have a reduced renal clearance of vigabatrin and are prone to adverse effects such as drowsiness.
 The dosage needs to be reduced in such cases.